Company secretarial services that keep you off the strike-off register

 Annual statutory accounts filing

 We prepare and file your statutory accounts at Companies House under the correct framework, FRS 105 for micro-entities or FRS 102 Section 1A for small companies.
-Accounts are due 9 months after your year-end (21 months after incorporation for a first set).
+Accounts are due 9 months after your year-end (21 months after incorporation for a first set), and we file an AA01 if you change your accounting reference date.
 We coordinate these with your Corporation Tax return so Companies House and HMRC filings line up, avoiding automatic late-filing penalties.

 • 06